 Duncan Lord is proud of the company’s selection to the heritage scanning panel, saying: ‘It is good to play a part in making the history of Australia more accessible to Australia and the world.’

-The Supply Panel for Digitisation of Heritage Materials is part of the State Library of NSW’s Digital Excellence Program. a NSW State Government funded program delivering upgrades to the Library’s technology platform and business systems as well as a comprehensive 10 year digitisation program.
+The Supply Panel for Digitisation of Heritage Materials is part of the State Library of NSW’s Digital Excellence Program. a NSW State Government funded program delivering upgrades to the Library’s technology platform and business systems as well as a comprehensive 10-year digitalisation program which includes SAP.

 Being appointed to this Supply Panel, which is in place for five years, means that other NSW Government agencies and public bodies can seek the services of Avantix without going through their own complex procurement process.

-Avantix are aware of the importance of this project.
+Avantix is aware of the importance of this project.
 ‘The greatest challenge will be the fragile nature of the source material,’ says Duncan.
 ‘We have a responsibility on our shoulders.’